-So unlike most, I have not cancelled my Disney+ subscription just because the Mandalorian has finished.
-I originally wanted Disney+ so I would have access to all my childhood favorites especially from the Disney Channel.
+So unlike most, I have not canceled my Disney+ subscription just because the Mandalorian has finished.
+I originally wanted Disney+ so I would have access to all my childhood favorites, especially from the Disney Channel.
 However as I was scrolling through, I came across a rebooted sequel to one of my favorite movies growing up I had not yet watched.
-In 2018, I heard they were making a sequel to Life Size to premiere on Freeform with Tyra Banks coming back to reprise her roll as the doll, Eve.
-I was intrigued because I love Life Size and didn’t mind Lindsey Lohan not returning, but since I don’t primarily watch cable, it slipped my mind and I missed my chance to see the sequel.
-Fast forwarding to the present and seeing Life Size 2 on Disney+, I thought this was my chance to finally see how good it was.
-Well there is a reason why people don’t always respond well to reboots.
+In 2018, I heard they were making a sequel to Life-Size to premiere on Freeform with Tyra Banks coming back to reprise her role as the doll, Eve.
+I was intrigued because I love Life-Size and didn’t mind Lindsey Lohan not returning, but since I don’t primarily watch cable, it slipped my mind and I missed my chance to see the sequel.
+Fast-forwarding to the present and seeing Life-Size 2 on Disney+, I thought this was my chance to finally see how good it was.
+Well, there is a reason why people don’t always respond well to reboots.
 Let me explain…

 Let me start off by saying that I completely understand how Freeform or once known as ABC Family movies work.
-I don’t expect a Spielberg type movie to come out of a Disney tv network and I have enjoyed many Freeform original movies like Revenge of the Bridemaids and Lovestruck.
-However Life Size 2 left me wishing they left Life Size as part of my childhood and not recreate something that was suppose to resonate with my adulthood.
+I don’t expect a Spielberg-type movie to come out of a Disney tv network and I have enjoyed many Freeform original movies like Revenge of the Bridemaids and Lovestruck.
+However, Life-Size 2 left me wishing they left Life-Size as part of my childhood and not recreate something that was supposed to resonate with my adulthood.

 This review isn’t really one of those SPOILER Warning types because I don’t think most of y’all are that interested in seeing this movie so this will be more of me venting on how not to write a sequel over 20 years later.